 How to write a good SOP for MS?

 You need to start with introspection and recapitulating all the important events in your life that have influenced your thoughts, personality, and actions.
 You need to spend a lot of time looking inwards (well I am not suggesting meditation of Yoga though).
 For the majority of the MS applicants (without any work experience), there’s hardly anything outside the academic world.
 So, it would be best to talk about motivations, aspirations, interests, vision, values, mottos, career goals, hobbies, strengths, weaknesses, and even failures.

 Tell the Purpose after performing thorough Research

 When you are applying to a university, you are aiming for an academic upgrade in a specific domain.
-Then, it’s not only a foreign degree, there is a bigger purpose – getting a job (unless you plan to attend a foreign university just for traveling foreign locations).
-You need to tell clearly about your expectations from your intended program and the university.
+Then, it’s not only a foreign degree, but there is also a bigger purpose – getting a job (unless you plan to attend a foreign university just for traveling to foreign locations).
+You need to tell clearly about your expectations for your intended program and the university.
 Have a look at this example below.